International Students Immigration Blog

 The H-1B visa is designed for specialty occupations that require a bachelor's degree or higher in the specific field of employment.
 Ensure that your educational qualifications and job offer meet these criteria.

-Have all your documentation ready in advance, pay attention to below:
+Have all your documentation ready in advance; pay attention to the following:

 • Valid passport.
-Passport must be valid during lottery registration and H1B application stages.
+Passports must be valid during lottery registration and H1B application stages.

 • Beneficiaries with multiple unaffiliated employers must use the same passport information for each registration.